best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/docs/user_guide/loading_environment_variables.md

 # Loading environment variables

 We use [`direnv`][direnv] to load environment variables, as it ensures you only have project-specific variables loaded _when you are inside the project_, otherwise these variables are not loaded.
-This can prevents accidental conflicts with identically named variables.
+This can prevent accidental conflicts with identically named variables.

 ```{contents}